SimonGZ/jumpcut/README.md

 ## Development Plans

-I have no current plans to expand this project.
-I've used it internally for a few years and it meets my current needs (converting my own screenplays locally and powering my website [FountainLoader.com][]).

-I have open-sourced it in case it can be useful to other developers and screenwriters.
+I have open-sourced this project in case it can be useful to other developers and screenwriters.
+But I mostly develop it for my own use on my own projects.
+Features are added as-needed for my workflow.

-## Changelog

-- 0.7.4: Adding metadata CLI command
-- 0.7.3: Adding new metadata fmt support for arbitrary dialogue margins.
-- 0.7.2: Fixing parser bug where any word ending in "to:" became a transition.
-- 0.7.1: Improving documentation.
-- 0.7.0: Initial public release.
-Supports FDX, HTML, and JSON output.

 ## License